If you sometimes miss anniversaries, Valentine's Day or other events, this video can help!

-As a beginner calligrapher, I found that the easiest script to make an impression with is formal Gothic.
+As an amateur calligrapher, I've found that the easiest script to make an impression with (on non-calligraphers) is formal Gothic.

-I believe that the easiest script to practise with (and to develop good calligraphy habits with) is roundhand.
+Many calligraphers recommend roundhand as the best beginner script to practise with (and to develop good calligraphy habits with).

 Perhaps you already know something about calligraphy.
 You’re willing to spend a little time now cultivating the right skills to write well.
 You’d like eventually to produce something more authentic and well-structured than just ornamental fancy lettering.
 If so, 'easy calligraphy' means the simplest and best hand from which to learn good habits and skills.
 I highly, highly recommend roundhand as your starting point.